 There are many reasons for this weakened layer of concrete.
-It can range from poor mixing of the concrete, excess clay or silt in the concrete mix, old age, or even insufficient curing at the surface.
+It can range from poor mixing at the concrete plant, excess clay or silt in the concrete mix, old age of the concrete, or even insufficient curing.

-The most common reason, however, is excess bleed water at the surface during the finishing process.
+The most common reason, however, is excess bleed water at the surface.
 If there is too much water in the concrete mix, this water will rise to the surface during the finishing process (troweling).
-This bleed water can carry the finer particles and cement to the surface, forming a layer of laitance at the upper most top of the slab.
+This bleed water can carry finer particles and cement to the surface, forming a weak layer of concrete at the upper most top of the slab.

-This surface laitance is actually a porous layer of softer concrete that slowly breaks down and creates the white powdery surface.
-In some cases it can easily be scratched with a sharp screwdriver or nail.
+This surface laitance is actually a porous layer of softer concrete that slowly breaks down, thus creating the white powdery surface.
+In some cases, the surface can be so soft that it can easily be gouged with a sharp screwdriver or nail.

 If left untreated, this fine concrete dust can become extremely annoying as it finds its way onto the surface of cars, work benches, laundry machines, and anything else kept in the garage.
-It can also easily be tracked into the house on the bottom of your shoes.
+It can also be tracked into the house on the bottom of your shoes.

 How to stop a dusting garage floor